blizzhackers/documentation/kolbot/PlugY.md

     a) Go to \d2bs\kolbot\libs\core and open Config.js

-    b) Find and set the line PlugyStash: true,
+    b) Find and set the line PlugYStash: true,

 2. To set PlugY stash to enabled only for a certain character: